-The rolling countryside of the county forms the watershed between the River Severn and The Wash.
+Northamptonshire is a quintessentially English county.
+A rolling lowland landscape of fields, hedgerows and woodlands creates the watershed between the River Severn and The Wash.
 Several rivers rise in Northamptonshire including the Nene, which flows to The Wash, and the Warwickshire Avon which flows into the Severn.
 There are also a few man-made waterways including the Grand Junction Canal, the last of the major canals to be built and an arm of the Grand Union Canal.

 House prices in Northamptonshire*

-If you are looking for value for money with a blend of rural and urban living, new housing developments on the outskirts of Corby are well worth considering.
+If you are looking for value for money, new housing developments on the outskirts of Corby such as Oakley Rise are well worth considering.

 Things to do and see in Northamptonshire

 Northamptonshire is chock full of museums, family attractions, historic sites and houses and breath-taking countryside.
-There will never be a dull moment if you buy a new home in Northamptonshire!
+They will never be a dull moment if you buy a new home in Northamptonshire.

 Transport in Northamptonshire

-The A43 joins the M1 to the M40 in the south of the county while the A45 links Northampton with Wellingborough and Peterborough to the north-east.
+Northamptonshire benefits from excellent road links North/South via the M1 (London to Leeds) and East/West via the A14 (Rugby to Felixstowe).
+The A43 connects the M1 to the M40 in the South of the county while the A45 links Northampton with Wellingborough and Peterborough to the North East.